Pensions and divorce

 * The rules surrounding dissolution of a civil partnership are the same as those for divorce.
 We use the term 'divorce' to mean the end of a civil partnership as well as the end of a marriage.

-This guide focuses primarily on how 'Divorce and Pensions' work in England and Wales.
+This guide focuses primarily on how 'Pensions and Divorce' work in England and Wales.

 There's no set formula as to how your assets and income will be divided.